hora-search/hora/README.md

 # Hora

+***Hora Search Everywhere***

-a approximate nearest neighbor search algorithm library, all code implemented in Rust🦀, because we think rust code is safe, high level abstraction and the speed is as fast as c++.
+Hora, a approximate nearest neighbor search algorithm library, all code implemented in Rust 🦀, because we think rust code is safe, high level abstraction and the speed is as fast as c++.

 Hora, `ほら` in Japanese, sound like `[hōlə]`, means `You see!` or `Look at that!`.